ignaciomasari/Heterogeneous_CD_for_PRISMA_and_CSG/README.md

-# Heterogeneous_CD fro PRISMA and Cosmo-SkyMed data
+# Heterogeneous_CD for PRISMA and Cosmo-SkyMed data
 This repository contains the software developed for Heterogeneous Change Detection from image domains with a great difference in dimensionality.
 This work was partially supported by ASI in the framework of the project PRISMA_Learn – ASI no. 2022-12-U.0; the support is gratefully acknowledged.

 ## Data